Build a Media Server - Background

 If I'm ever unsure what the key is I just hit all the Function keys in quick succession when it's booting and one of them usually does the trick!

-Once the server has booted from the CD you'll be presented with the Ubuntu Welcome Screen.
-Follow the onscreen instructions to install Ubuntu.
-Just a couple of points worth mentioning:
+Once the server has booted from the CD/DVD you’ll be presented with the Ubuntu Welcome Screen.
+Follow the onscreen instructions to install Ubuntu Server.
+Just a few points worth mentioning:

 • When prompted, choose a strong password.
 But make sure it's one you'll not mind typing lots of times in the future!

-• When the installation has completed remove the installation CD from the drive and let the system reboot.
+• When the installation has completed remove the installation CD/DVD from the drive and let the system reboot.

 How to upgrade packages

-It's likely that the packages you've just installed from the installation CD have been updated since the CD image was built on the Ubuntu website.
-You can bring you system fully up to date by issuing the following two commands:
+It’s likely that the packages you’ve just installed from the downloaded installation CD/DVD have been updated since the disc image was built on the Ubuntu website.
+That’s not a problem as you can bring your system fully up to date by issuing the following two commands:

 sudo apt-get update